andrehanna007/portfolio/README.md

 ### Projects PDF Viewing
 - [Project: Fluid Velocity Sensor](Portfolio.pdf)

+### Projects
+- Thesis: Design and Testing of Thermal Sprayed Sensors-Sensor Development to Measure Fluid Velocity<br>
+Developed and calibrated a thermal spray sensor to measure fluid velocity, utilizing 3D printing and advanced calibration techniques

+- Thermal System Design containing Three Jacketed Reactors<br>
+Engineered a thermal system for three jacketed reactors to produce a pharmaceutical product, utilizing flow and P&ID diagrams, heat transfer and fluid mechanics calculations to maintain a 60°C water flow at 70 USGPM, with each reactor having its own temperature control loop and circulating pump for efficient and reliable operation

+- Fluid Storage Tank Design<br>
+Designed a 15,000 US gallon process fluid storage tank, optimized for safety and cost, following ASME Pressure Vessel Code standards

+- Heat Sink Design for Electronic Chip Cooling<br>
+Reduced electronic chip temperature by optimizing heat sink design using ANSYS through the integration of a finer mesh and improved fin geometry, and refining fan speed, leading to enhanced cooling efficiency in computational simulations

 ### Education
 - Master of Applied Science in Mechanical Engineering: &nbsp;&nbsp;University of Toronto - September 2024